Washington Report on Middle East Affairs, January/February 2012, Pages 5-6

 A Demand for Balance

 In your November issue, p.
 19, you accuse MEMRI, a pro-Israel organization, of "selectively spotlighting."
-I'm glad the Washington Report never does that.
+I'm glad the Washington Report on Middle East Affairs, never does that.
 For example, when you show a photo of a Palestinian injured by an Israeli, as you did on p.
 16, I know the reason you never show Israelis/Jews maimed or killed by Palestinians/Arabs/Muslims is that these photos don't seem to come to your attention or across your desk.
 Otherwise, you would show them, of course, since your magazine is, as you say every issue (on p.
 5), "balanced."

 Jerry Axelrod, Huntingdon Valley, PA